Supplemental Application Requirements

 - REFLECTIVE STATEMENT The reflective statement gives prospective students an opportunity to reflect on their experiences in the occupation prerequisite course.
-This statement should be uploaded as Additional Document #1 in the Supplemental Documents section.

 - RESUME Each applicant is requested to upload a one to two page personal resume highlighting academic, work, and volunteer achievements to date.
-(Each applicant will be required to upload a resume AND fill in the Work & Volunteer Experience section on the application.)
-This document should be uploaded in the resume section of the application.